-Another compatibility issue arose when a patient's wishes diverged from the doctor's belief regarding this patient's optimal course of action.
+Another compatibility issue arose when a patient's wishes diverged from the doctor's belief regarding this and data logies patient's optimal course of action.
 Then, varying levels of support were observed among clinicians, and instances indicated that the patients' opinions were not always prioritised.
 Overall, there were considerable variations between individual physicians regarding how extensively patients' needs and wishes were addressed.

 In our additional interviews, the adjective 'realistic' was chosen seven times, and most participants believed that SDM aligned with their current practice.
-However, according to the interviewees, not all patients desire SDM, $\,\mathbf{v}$ and team policies or strong advice can override it.
-A few clinicians expressed that SDM was unsuitable for certain patients who find it burdensome or are unable to make choices, suggesting that a paternalistic approach might be more suitable in such cases.
-Some admitted to being more controlling in specific situations, such as when there is a superior medical option, when patients explicitly request the doctor to decide or when patients face difficulties in decision-making.
+However, according to the interviewees, not all patients desire SDM, and team policies or strong advice can override it.
+A few clinicians expressed that SDM was unsuitable for certain patients who find it burdensome or are unable to make Š choices, suggesting that a paternalistic approach might be more suitable in such cases.
+Some admitted to being more 8 controlling in specific situations, such as when there is a superior medical option, when patients explicitly request the doctor to decide or when patients face difficulties in including for uses related to text decision-making.
 Emergencies were also perceived as less suitable for SDM, and time constraints were mentioned as a reason to be more controlling: